Burglar security system monitoring commercial property.

 Complying with all security codes is one of the biggest and most important hurdles.
 At a minimum, your business must have security cameras, an access control system, and a fully monitored burglar alarm system.
 Each system has its own set of requirements, like camera quality and emergency response plans.

 Bay Alarm is here to help.
 We have experience designing and installing compliant security systems for cannabis companies in California.
 Over the past decade Bay Alarm has become a leader in commercial cannabis security.
-If you’re ready to open your own cannabis business, don’t wait!
-Contact Bay Alarm today for a system quote.
+Whether your company needs small business security systems or larger scale commercial property security systems, contact Bay Alarm to better understand your role in compliance and get a free system quote.

 Start a conversation with a Bay Alarm security expert.